Skip to main content

 Your midwife or doctor will arrange a consultation with a breastfeeding specialist before the birth of your babies.
 This can be as early as 26 weeks.

-Twin mothers are usually seen by an infant feeding specialist from 25 weeks onwards.
-This is because they are often admitted early due to premature labour or issues with their babies.
+Twin mothers are usually seen by a lactation nurse or midwife from 25 weeks onwards.
+This is because they are often admitted to hospital early due to premature labour or issues with their babies.

 How to get started